 Fremantle Prison YHA staff are often told by guests about an inexplicable presence in one of their shower blocks.
 No one can quite put their finger on it, but there is definitely an occasional odd feeling in the cell block.

-Some months after the hostel opened in 2015, two former prison guards who used to work at the women’s prison came to visit to pay their respects to the only woman ever hanged in Western Australia, Martha Rendell.
+Some months after opening 2015, two former prison guards who used to work at the women’s prison came to visit to pay their respects to the only woman ever hanged in Western Australia, Martha Rendell.
 Her case was controversial and many did not believe she was guilty.

 The tale goes that after Martha’s death, her spirit would pay her old home a visit from time to time… and it sounds like it still does, more than 100 years later!